Data Storage Facilities

 • Much more working memory than local storage

-• Sometimes analysis packages/softwares cannot be user-downloaded
+• Sometimes analysis packages/softwares cannot be user-downloaded (may require time for the TG to make these software available)

 • Can only be accessed by research team members who are checked into the DCCN